islet-project/assets/docs/getting_started/build.rst

 -  ``ns_bl2u.bin`` must be injected into the ``FWU_FIP`` image.
 This might be achieved by setting ``NS_BL2U=ns_bl2u.bin`` when building the ``FWU_FIP`` image out of the TF-A repository.
-Please refer to the section `Building FIP images with support for Trusted Board Boot`_ in the TF-A User Guide.
+Please refer to the section Building FIP images with support for Trusted Board Boot in the `TF-A documentation`_.

 -  ``tftf.bin`` must be injected in the standard FIP image, as explained in section `TFTF test image`_.